-The bill amends the Use Tax Act of 1937, specifically section 21, to modify the distribution of funds collected under the act.
-It stipulates that all money received must be deposited into the state treasury for the general fund, with specific provisions for the use tax collections at an additional rate of 2% approved by voters in 1994, which must be allocated to the state school aid fund.
-Notably, the bill removes previous requirements for depositing certain lost revenue amounts into the state school aid fund due to exemptions under various tax acts.
-Instead, it introduces a new provision that mandates the state treasurer to transfer $10 million annually from the general fund to the state school aid fund starting in the fiscal year ending September 30, 2026, with adjustments based on the Consumer Price Index for subsequent years.
+The bill amends the Use Tax Act of 1937 by modifying Section 21, which outlines the distribution of funds collected under the act.
+It specifies that all money received must be deposited into the state treasury for the general fund, with collections from a specific 2% use tax rate directed to the state school aid fund.
+Notably, the bill introduces a new provision requiring the state treasurer to transfer $10 million annually from the general fund to the state school aid fund starting in the fiscal year ending September 30, 2026, with adjustments based on the Consumer Price Index for subsequent years.

 Statutes affected: Senate Introduced Bill: 205.111